2008- a miracle vintage!

 COLOUR: Intense greenish-gold with golden highlights.

-BOUQUET: Complex with hints of preserved citrus fruit, sultanas, mirabelle plum, and ripe yellow fruit, developing, fine spicy and toasted aromas with aeration.
+NOSE: Complex with hints of preserved citrus fruit, sultanas, mirabelle plum, and ripe yellow fruit, developing, fine spicy and toasted aromas with aeration.

 PALATE: Dense, vibrant, salty, mineral, and vivacious with a mouthwatering, very long aftertaste.